Sheep-y/trpg-dnd-4e-db/README.md

 This app can be used to reterives and locally stores entries from online 4e [D&D Compendium](http://www.wizards.com/dndinsider/compendium/database.aspx).
  <br/>
-Stored entries can be exported, then browsed and searched using a Google-like index with multi-word term search, wildcast, exclusion, inclusion ("OR"), and even regular expression.
+Stored entries can be exported, then browsed and searched with exact phase search, wildcast, exclusion, join ("OR"), and even regular expression.

 This is a fan-made project and does not come with copyrighted data.